myst-templates/templates/README.md

 - holds issues for new and general information for improving existing templates
 - downloads each template listed in the [data](./data) folder
+- implements a lightweight API that serves an index of template metadata
-- deploys an API to https://api.mystmd.org
+  - deploys that API to https://api.mystmd.org
 - automatically updates the organization readme

 ## Contributing a LaTeX or Typst Template